ross-svh-code/101-days-of-code/daily-log.md

 **Today's Progress**:
 * Reread through the 2nd chapter of YDKJS: Up & Going again.
 Spent a bit more time on closure `this` and prototypes.
 * Working slowly through YDKJS: Scope and Closure.
+** Chapter One notes: Already understood pretty well how scope worked, but learned about the RHS and LHS look-ups in scope and learned about how the compilation of the code works.

 **Thoughts**: Trying to slow down and focus more on each subject.
 Got introduced to the `call` function which allows you to use a method from a different object.